-To: Senate Committee on Education From: Gail Gillespie, Director Re: Testimony on part (f) 1-6 of SB 260
+To: Kansas House of Representatives From: Gail Gillespie, Director Re: Testimony on part (f) 1-6 of SB 260

 Thank you for the opportunity to provide testimony regarding part f, of SB 260, with the goal of eliminating the minimum and maximum calculations of special education.
-If this bill were not passed, High Plains Educational Cooperative #611 would reap an increase in state aid of approximately \$145,008 for the upcoming year.
+If this bill were not passed, High Plains Educational Cooperative #611 would reap an increase in state aid of approximately \$100 per special education teacher for the upcoming year.
 Yet as the Director of High Plains Educational Cooperative, I SUPPORT the passage of SB 260 on several points.

-If SB 260 is not passed, there would be an influx of additional state aid to our organization that would have to maintain from year to year to make maintenance of effort (MOE).
+If SB 260 is not passed, there would be an influx of additional state aid to our organization that would have to be maintain from year to year to make maintenance of effort (MOE).
 Our only source of such funding would have to come from our member districts through an assessment increase.
-There is uncertainty in the stability of the upper (\$1028) and lower (\$514) limit, which would change based on student identification and staffing decisions throughout the state.
+There is uncertainty in the stability of the upper and lower limit, which would change based on student identification and staffing decisions throughout the state.
 The amount of categorical aid entitlement changes each year and is usually determined around the first of June, past the legal requirement to notify teachers of continued employment.
 This would impede staffing decisions and our ability to find and hire highly qualified staff.
 We spend a great deal of time and financial resources recruiting and retaining staff.
 Staff turnover serves no one.